 This is a defense typically used in sexual assault cases.
 A person convicted of assault of this type may claim that the victim had consented, so the encounter was not an assault.
 If you are using this line of argument, you will need to clearly prove that consent was involved.

 Defense of Property

 If a person was assaulting your property by trying to enter your home and you physically hurt that person, you have a valid defense.
 You can show that you were compelled to use force in order to defend your property.
 Although this line of argument typically applies when another person tries to invade your home, it can also be used when another person attempts to snatch your purse or pick your pocket.
 This is because the contents of your pocket or your purse are also a type of property.

 Crime of Passion

 Some assault and battery crimes are committed in the heat of the moment, due to intense passions that are suddenly aroused.
 When this is the case, you can plead that your actions were a result of sudden passion.
 If you have the evidence to support this defense, the law may recognize your actions as a crime of passion.
 In such a case, the penalties for your actions may be significantly reduced.

 Hiring a Domestic Battery Attorney in Boise, Idaho

 If you have been charged with an assault or battery offense in Boise, Idaho, we can help you.
 Assault and battery convictions not only carry stiff penalties, they also do lasting harm to your social reputation and standing.
 This is why it is critically important to property defend yourself if charged with either of these offenses.

-Here Hooper Law Offices, we believe that everyone has a right to a fair trial.
+Here Aaron Hooper, Attorney at Law, we believe that everyone has a right to a fair trial.
 This is why we work with you to find a suitable defense for any assault or battery charges against you.
 Get in touch today to discuss your case with our lawyers and see how we can help you.